brainfrozeno00o/xandybot-nodejs/README.md

 - Bot sending a random quote every day at 8:00 AM UTC+8 to the `#general` channel of your server.
 - Bot changes its status depending on the time of day.
 This actually reflects on what the real Xander Castillo does on a daily basis.
-- Bot now has its own help command by running `%helphelphelp {command|alias}` where the command or alias argument is optional.
+- Bot now has its own help command by running `/helphelphelp {command}` where the command input is optional.
-- Bot will also give a random answer to a specific statement by running `%lgtm {statement}`
+- Bot will also give a random answer to a specific statement by running `/lgtm {statement}`, where the statement is required.
 - Bot does a callout `HOY @Blitz` every time SJG says something in any channel in a server where **both** the bot and SJG are present.
 It has a cooldown of an hour before the bot can call him out again.
-- Bot can give a random quote upon the request of a user.
+- Bot can give a random quote upon the request of a user by running `/clown`.
 This **should not** affect the scheduled sending of random quotes.
-- Bot can give a random image of the real Xander Castillo.
+- Bot can give a random image of the real Xander Castillo by running `/pogi`.

 ## Future Features